vaketola/fsopen/part3/README.md

 https://github.com/vaketola/fsopen-exercise3

-From Render:
+From Render: "Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."

-"Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."
+Link to backend app: https://fsopen-phonebook-or3o.onrender.com